Pension for orphans and war widow(er)s

 - Who can make a claim?

-- When are they automatically paid?
+- When are these pensions automatically granted?

-- When are they not automatically paid?
+- When are these pensions not automatically granted?

 - How do I claim?